pauliacomi/pyGAPS/docs/manual/dataparsing.rst

     my_isotherm = pygaps.isotherm_from_csv(path)

-For more info about CSV parsing, check out the :ref:`reference <parsing-ref-csv>`.
+For more info about CSV parsing, check out the :mod:`~pygaps.parsing.csvinterface` reference.